quiltdata/iac/README.md

 a recent version of the present module, which will upgrade Postgres to 15.5.

-Users who have auto-minor-version-upgraded to 11.22 can apply the present module directly and ugprade to 15.5.
+Users who have auto-minor-version-upgraded to 11.22 can apply the present module directly and automatically upgrade to 15.5 with no manual steps.

 ## Elasticsearch ValidationException
 > ```